FENECON Home 20 & 30 assembly and operating instructions

 -

-Check whether a clockwise rotating field is present at the Grid connection.
+Check whether a clockwise rotating field is present at the grid connection point.

 -